SmartTokenLabs/TokenScript/doc/design_paper.md

 ### The problems of legacy tokens (for example ERC)

-The commonly used token on Ethereum puts everything in a smart contract on a chain and relies on a hosted Dapp to be used to access its functions.
+The commonly used tokens on Ethereum put everything in a smart contract on a chain and relies on a hosted DApp to access its functions.
 We argue that this method is not suitable for creating a frictionless market.
 Fulfilling the challenges with the conventional token model is difficult, often nearly impossible, while adding complexity and causing scalability, interoperability and security issues.

 **Bundling a token with business logic, trust relationship and transactions rules**
-In the world of Ethereum - the de facto standard for token - this is usually done with dAPPS: The business logic of a token - all kind of applications - are coded in a smart contract, and centralized websites enable users to access the contract.
+In the world of Ethereum - the de facto standard for token - this is usually done with DApps: The business logic of a token - all kind of applications - are coded in a smart contract, and centralized websites enable users to access the contract.

 This method requires the designers to fetch all possible business scenarios while it adds a lot of complexity to the code.
 The amount of complexity often causes security issues.
-There are a lot of examples on Ethereum how this concept can go wrong, which is why the Ethereum community set back to trying only very carefully to implement only very limited behavior patterns in smart contracts.
+There are a lot of examples on Ethereum how this concept can go wrong, which is why the Ethereum community restricted to only implement very limited behavior patterns in smart contracts.
 Creating a new token requires a developer to create an entire smart contract.

 Another problem which often emerges is the upgrade of a token's business logic.
 Nobody can know in advance every kind of application and context of token transfers.
 To reflect this, it is possible to upgrade Ethereum smart contracts.
 However, this adds complexity to the code and just moves the un-upgradability to the upgrade-contract.
 As the incident on Parity's multisig contract demonstrated, this adds another security issue.

---

-We shouldn't be seeing hundreds of dapp websites updating their code with the comment "now accepting cryptodog token after cryptokitten".
-This represents a growth (scalability) issue.
-ERC made the job easier (for example ERC721 provided a uniformed way to transfer token ownership), but new tokens come with new characteristics and new rules ("kittens can't be transferred when labouring").

-we can't expect all-seeing-nodes like opensea to provide token data.
-It would either be outdated (for a plasma subchain that operates a lot faster than Ethereum) or inaccessible (for a plasma subchain with limited public participation except for periodic commits with UTXOs).
-This represents a scalability issue.

---
+Further, upgrading a smart contracts needs the provider of hosted dapps to also upgrade their code.
+On scale this casues issues.

 **Interacting with different systems**
-Ethereum token have a very limited way of interacting with other systems like wallets.
+Ethereum token have a very limited way of interacting with other systems like wallets or dapps.
 If the logic of interaction is part of the smart contract, we have the problems of 1. *and* to deal with the fact that you can't represent all systems language in one contract.
 It is impossible to do this without the help of external frameworks.

-Currently this is solved by using hosted dAPPS on websites, which structure the interaction between users and smart contracts.
+Currently this is solved by using hosted DApps on websites, which structure the interaction between users and smart contracts.
 However, this reintroduces the centralization problems Blockchain was made to solve.

 **Render tokens in a wallet**
-It's hard to render the interaction of a system with an event in the token history, when the smart contract doesn't define the behaviour of all those systems in a way they understand.
-It's also hard to make a smart contract powered token to interact with all kind of different user interface systems - especially when upgrading the contract requires a lot of work.
+Tokenization requires that events in the token history trigger actions in the user interface.
+But it's hard to do this, when the smart contract doesn't define the behaviour of all those systems in a way they understand.
+It's also hard to do so when a contract is upgraded.
+The usual solution is, again, to use a hosted DApp.

---
- A token is rendered
-differently according to what happened to the token.
-It's also a security issue.
-Imagine a website be hacked to warn the user that their car rego insurance token has expired, and ask the user to renew it but presenting the attacker's address to receive the fee.
---

 **Allowing new protocols on the token**
-Again, the inflexibility and immutability of a smart contract tokens makes it hard to allow to develop new protocols for it, especially when those protocols are not known when the contract is written.
+The inflexibility and immutability of a smart contract tokens makes it hard to allow to develop new protocols for it, especially when those protocols are not known when the contract is written.
 This could end with a locked-in-state of the token on one certain protocol and a migration to another protocol which lies completely in the hand of a single trusted party.

 **Trust relationships**
 Carrying trust relationships with the legacy models of token casts two problems: First, you will have to input private data on a blockchain, which has, even when encrypted, several risks.
 Second, you need to carry the relationship over a hosted dAPP, which means you are dependend on a website being online.
 If one part of a chain of trust relationships is offline, your token will not work.